 master The user command can be run virtually anywhere provided a location of the running buildmaster.
-The option -master argument is of the form MASTERHOST: PORT . username PB connection authentication that should match the arguments to CommandlineUserManager.
+The option -master argument is of the form MASTERHOST: PORT . username PB connection authentication that should match the arguments to Command-lineUserManager. passwd PB connection authentication that should match the arguments to Command-lineUserManager .